marinov98/MarinMacs/emacs_config/README.md

 # My Emacs Configuration
 - Just to reiterate, Take ONLY what you need.
+Or all of it ;)
 # Table Of Contents
 - [Notes Before Beginning](#Notes-Before-Beginning)
 - [Possible Issues](#Possible-Issues)